honza1r/DataGlove-Thesis/Hardware/README.md

 The current code contains numerous functions that can be commented or uncommetned, depending on the desired data output.
 It is recommended to have a quick look over the main loop() function and its comments.
 ## CAD
 The CAD files are given as STL and Siemens NX.
 A lot of the components are attached to the glove using velcro and velcro straps.
+## MatLab
+The simulink model used for developing and testing the Madgwick fusion algorithm is included.
+Also the Matlab script used for obtaining the magnetometer matrices is included.